-Washington University’s Center for Vaccine and Immunity to Microbial Pathogens (CVIMP) goal is to facilitate seamless interactions between the tremendous clinical expertise at Washington University School of Medicine (WUSM) and its world-renowned basic science departments.
+Washington University’s Center for Vaccines and Immunity to Microbial Pathogens (CVIMP) goal is to facilitate seamless interactions between the tremendous clinical expertise at Washington University School of Medicine (WUSM) and its world-renowned basic science departments.

 Known pathogens, such as influenza viruses, HIV, TB, and malaria, and the emergence of new pathogens, such as the Zika virus and SARS-CoV-2, continue to represent frequent and significant threats to human health.
 Novel or improved vaccines and therapeutics are desperately needed across various infectious disease disciplines.